Leon Levy and Shelby White Court Provides Dramatic Centerpiece for Display of the Metropolitan's World-Renowned Classical Art Collection

 LEON LEVY AND SHELBY WHITE COURT

-The Old Market Woman (Roman, first century A.D.) is a realistic study in marble of an elderly woman in an elegant dress, thong sandals, and a crown of Dionysiac ivy leaves.
+The Old Market Woman (Roman, Julio-Claudian, A.D.
+14-68) is a realistic study in marble of an elderly woman in an elegant dress, thong sandals, and a crown of Dionysiac ivy leaves.
 She is dressed for a festival, and the chickens and basket of fruit she carries are probably offerings for Dionysus, god of wine.

-The life-size bronze Portrait Statue of a Boy (Roman, Augustan period, late first century B.C.-early first century A.D.), depicts a youth on the threshold of adulthood.
+The life-size bronze Portrait Statue of an Aristocratic Boy (Roman, Augustan, 27 B.C.-A.D.
+14), depicts a youth on the threshold of adulthood.
 Treasured more highly than marble, bronze statues were common in the Hellenistic and Roman periods but were routinely melted down in later periods.
 Thus, life-sized Roman bronzes are rare in modern collections.

-Roman admiration for Greek culture is evident in the marble statue of Dionysus, god of wine and divine intoxication (Roman, first century A.D., copy of a Greek original).
+Roman admiration for Greek culture is evident in the marble statue of Dionysus, god of wine and divine intoxication (Roman, Augustan or Julio-Claudian, 27 B.C.-A.D.
+68, adaptation of a Greek statue of the fourth century B.C.).
 He wears a panther skin over his short chiton and high sandals, with animal heads on the overhanging skin flaps.
 He stands beside an archaistic female image, whose pose and dress imitate those of Greek statues carved in the sixth century B.C.
 This work is known as the Hope Dionysos, after the prominent collector Thomas Hope, who acquired it in 1796.

-Two larger-than-life-size statues of Hercules face one another from either side of the court (both Roman, Flavian, first century A.D.)
+Two larger-than-life-size statues of Hercules face one another from either side of the court (both Roman, Flavian, A.D.
+69-98).
 A lion skin is draped over the left arm of the young, beardless Hercules.
 The older, bearded Hercules wears the lion skin across his shoulders, with the lion's head and mane forming a hood on his head.
 Both works were part of the Giustiniani Collection in Rome, first published in 1631.

-Additionally, there will be thematic displays of Hellenistic art, Hellenistic funerary art, Roman funerary art, sarcophagi, and Roman architecture.
+Additionally, there are thematic displays of Hellenistic art, Hellenistic funerary art, Roman funerary art, sarcophagi, and Roman architecture.
 Of particular interest are architectural fragments from the emperor Domitian's palace on the Palatine in Rome (Roman, ca. A.D.
 90-92) – being shown for the first time in decades.

 ADJACENT GALLERIES (FIRST FLOOR)